 The Characters in 5cm all feel real, while there are some minor characters I didn't mention these are the main characters and the ones you see the most development out of.
 Each character learns a lesson of their own about distance and their lessons are all ones we need to learn in our lives.

 5cm per second does it's job, it shows a realer side to love than most animes, or even movies do.
-This anime is truly outstanding and definately has earned it's spot on my shelf in my dvd collection.
+This anime is truly outstanding and definately has earned it's spot in my dvd collection.
 I gladly give 5cm per second a 10/10

 5cm per second gets a Must Watch rating with a high Buy It!